-Hi, I’m a Product Designer from Seattle passionate about creating beautiful User Experiences.
-I currently design at Research and A.I.
-Microsoft.
+Hi, I’m a Product Designer from Seattle crafting beautiful User Experiences focused on Innovation and Purpose.
+I currently design at Research and A.I. - Microsoft.

 Bing Personalized Feed

 Never Miss a Moment - Olympics 2016